 Macrophages – these have developed from monocytes made in bone marrow, migrated from blood to tissue.
 They essentially rough up invaders and then destroy them.
 They can also recruit other immune cells for back up.

-Neutrophils – these guys are fast -acting “trigger happy” phargocytes (“phargo” – to eat or devour “cyte” – meaning cell).
+Neutrophils – these guys are fast-acting “trigger happy” phagocytes (“phargo” – to eat or devour “cyte” – meaning cell).

-They travel the blood stream probing vessels for signs of inflammation so they can deal with the matter.
-They are your primary immune cell defence against bacterial infection.
+They travel the bloodstream probing vessels for signs of inflammation so they can deal with the matter.
+They are your primary immune cell defense against bacterial infection.

 Sneaky and resourceful little chaps, they can also team up with other proteins to form traps for pathogens outside of cells.
 These traps are known as NET’s (Neutrophil Extracellular Traps).

-There are many more involved, but these are some some of the key players.
+There are many more involved, but these are some of the key players.

 Third Line of Defence – Adaptive Immune System

-If the second Line of defence is the regular army, think of this line of defence as the Special Forces.
+If the second Line of defense is the regular army, think of this line of defense as the Special Forces.
 These are your Marines, The Navy..(you get the idea).

 T-cells mission is to carry out what is known as “cell-mediated” immunity (cells against cells).
 They react specifically and have receptors on their cell surface which correspond to a protein sequence on a specific antigen (the bad guys).